mmkulmala/my-cv/README.md

 Voila!
 You got the resume-cli ready to create nice looking resumes!
 Next you need some themes to go with your resume ;)!

-But before we jump there, you can test out resume-cli just write in the shell:
+But before we jump there, you can test out resume-cli by running command from below in the shell:
 ```
 resume -V
 ```